 Terms of the QDRO

-According to the Employee Retirement Income Security Act of 1974 (ERISA), a QDRO is a judgment, decree, or court order that creates or recognizes the existence of an alternate payee’s right to receive all or a portion of a plan participant’s benefits under an ERISA-qualified employee benefit plan.
 QDROs generally apply only to retirement assets held in workplace plans such as 401(k)s, 403(b)s, or traditional pension plans.
 Each QDRO must conform to specific rules determined by the plan administrator and no two QDROs are alike.
 A separate QDRO must be written for each plan that is to be divided or transferred.
 The plan administrator must approve the QDRO before the alternate payee is given any rights to the retirement account.
 The approval process is lengthy and it should be completed before the divorce is finalized.
 Once the QDRO is approved, the receiving spouse may roll QDRO assets into his or her own qualified plan or into a traditional IRA or Roth IRA.
 Be aware that a transfer of non-Roth assets into a Roth IRA will be taxable as a conversion but the transfer is not subject to an early withdrawal penalty.

 Transferring a traditional or Roth IRA

 The transfer or assignment of traditional IRA and Roth IRA assets are handled in a different manner, as these assets are not subject to ERISA rules.
 IRAs can be divided using a process known as “transfer incident to divorce” or through a domestic relations order.
-A “transfer incident to divorce” is commonly done through a custodian to custodian transfer and there are no tax consequences as a result of the transfer, provided the transfer was specifically required in the divorce decree or a property settlement agreement that is incident to the divorce decree.
+A “transfer incident to divorce” is commonly done through a custodian-to-custodian transfer and there are no tax consequences as a result of the transfer, provided the transfer was specifically required in the divorce decree or a property settlement agreement that is incident to the divorce decree.
 Any other transfers pertaining to separation or temporary support will result in a taxable transfer.
 While a domestic relations order is not required to transfer or divide a traditional IRA or Roth IRA, the use of a domestic relations order is recommended to give additional protection and ensure the avoidance of taxation on the transfer of the assets to the spouse.

 It’s important to understand that unlike the QDRO process with the qualified plans, IRA assets cannot be transferred or divided until after the divorce decree or property settlement agreement has been entered.
 The timing of any transfer of IRA assets is crucial.
 If the assets are transferred before the divorce is final and the original owner is younger than 59 ½, he or she may be subject to income tax on the distribution amount and a 10% early withdrawal penalty will be assessed.
 Once the transfer is complete, the recipient of the IRA assets will take legal ownership of the assets then assume sole total responsibility for the tax consequences of any future transactions or distributions.
-At this time the IRA owner will be subject to the normal distribution rules, which are that distributions to the IRA owner aged 59 ½ or older are not subject to the 10% early withdrawal penalty.
+At this time the IRA owner will be subject to the normal distribution rules, which specify that distributions to the IRA owner aged 59 ½ or older are not subject to the 10% early withdrawal penalty.
 Distributions to the IRA owner younger than 59 ½ are subject to the 10% early withdrawal penalty unless the recipient qualifies for one of the exceptions to the penalty.

 Beware of pitfalls when transferring assets before the divorce is final